pantheon-systems/documentation/source/_docs/migrate.md

 ### Import Failed in WordPress Migration
 #### CDN Blocking POST requests
 This error can occur on sites using a content delivery network (CDN) service that is not configured to allow the POST HTTP method.
-Resolve this issue by [temporarily setting POST as an allowed HTTP method within the CDN's configuration](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesAllowedHTTPMethods) and restart the migration process.
+Resolve this issue by [temporarily setting POST as an allowed HTTP method within the CDN's configuration](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesAllowedHTTPMethods) and restarting the migration process.
 Once the site has been successfully migrated, the POST HTTP method can be disabled.

 #### Very Large Site Footprints
 Imports can also fail for very large sites, which may time out while importing.
 In these cases, initiate the migration again from the source site, and the transfer should pick up where it left off.

 ### Drush archive missing code or files
-If you have an existing archive (tgz) file in *sites/default/files* the `drush ard` command may generate an archive without all expected components.
+If you have an existing archive (tgz) file in `sites/default/files` the `drush ard` command may generate an archive without all expected components.
 Delete all archives and try running `drush ard` again.

 ### HTTP 404 error: Unable to download the archive
 Go the to files directory of your existing site and check if the site archive was generated successfully.
+If you're hosting the archive on a third party like Dropbox or Google Drive, confirm that it was uploaded successfully.
 Visiting the archive link with a browser should download the files automatically.
 You may need to run the `drush ard` command again if you can't find the site archive.

 ## Frequently Asked Questions (FAQs)